Wake-sleep algorithm: The "wake" phase

 Neurons are fired by recognition connections (from what would be input to what would be output).
 Generative connections (leading from outputs to inputs) are then modified to increase probability that they would recreate the correct activity in the layer below – closer to actual data from sensory input.

 The "sleep" phase

 The process is reversed in the “sleep” phase – neurons are fired by generative connections while recognition connections are being modified to increase probability that they would recreate the correct activity in the layer above – further to actual data from sensory input.

-Potential risks

-Variational Bayesian learning is based on probabilities.
-There is a chance that an approximation is performed with mistakes, damaging further data representations.
-Another downside pertains to complicated or corrupted data samples, making it difficult to infer a representational pattern.

-The wake-sleep algorithm has been suggested not to be powerful enough for the layers of the inference network in order to recover a good estimator of the posterior distribution of latent variables.
+Extensions

+Since the recognition network is limited in its flexibility, it might not be able to approximate the posterior distribution of latent variables well.
+To better approximate the posterior distribution, it is possible to employ importance sampling, with the recognition network as the proposal distribution.
+This improved approximation of the posterior distribution also improves the overall performance of the model.